Don't miss this delicious open faced roast beef sandwich recipe. We use the slow cooker for this one so it's PERFECT for a busy night!

 *And yes, that would be my Reagan peeking into the corner of the photo.
-I didn't realize until after we'd eaten that she managed to poke into every single picture I took tonight! 🙂
+I didn't realize until after we'd eaten that she managed to poke into every single picture I took that night! 🙂

 You might also like these recipes: